Alaska Asset Exemptions: What a Judgment Creditor Can Reach

 It is worth being clear about which problem this page solves, because Alaska exemptions show up in two very different settings.
 In a bankruptcy, the debtor uses exemptions to decide what they keep as they discharge debts, and Alaska is a federal-choice state, meaning a bankruptcy debtor may elect either the Alaska exemptions or the federal set under 11 U.S.C.
 522. That election analysis, and the way a bankruptcy stay halts collection, are covered on our companion guide to Alaska bankruptcy exemptions.
 This page is the other setting: a creditor who already holds a valid judgment and wants to collect it outside of bankruptcy, using writs, levies, and garnishment against the debtor’s non-exempt assets.
 The dollar caps are the same numbers, but the question is reversed.
 In bankruptcy the debtor asks what they get to protect; in judgment collection the creditor asks what is left reachable.

 Where we fit is narrow and specific.
 We are a public-records research firm.
 For a creditor holding a valid judgment with a permissible purpose, we locate the assets that exist and help map them against the exemption schedule so your enforcement effort lands on property a writ can actually reach.
 We are not a law firm, we do not give legal advice, and we do not file or argue your enforcement motions.
 We are not a collection agency and we do not contact debtors or attempt to collect on your behalf.
 We are not a consumer reporting agency, and our work is not a consumer report for credit, employment, or tenancy decisions.
 And we are not licensed private investigators; our work is public-records research conducted under FCRA, GLBA, and DPPA and the permissible-purpose rules those laws impose.
+We never pretext – no calling an employer, a bank or the dividend division under a false identity, no impersonating the debtor, no posing as a government office – and we do not reach private financial contents.
+One category of request we decline outright: if a locate carries signs that the person fled an abusive situation, or that a protective order is in place, we do not take the work, and the requester is pointed to the issuing court and to victim-services support.
+A valid Alaska judgment does not buy an exception.
 The collection decisions are yours and your attorney’s; the asset picture is ours.

 Who We Help in Alaska